All businesses require periodic auditing, which means managing the departments, such as finances, risks, and policies.

 7. Remediation tasks: Can be created only for open issues.

-8. Evidence Request: Document used by the auditor to determine audit opinion.
+8. Evidence Request: Document used by the auditor to determine its opinion.

 Roles and Responsibilities